AbhiramVijayan/keda-go-autoscaling-lab/go-http-app/README.md

 - `Host: go-http.local` – host header that KEDA HTTP uses to route traffic.
 - `http://localhost:8081/work` – hits the `/work` endpoint via the interceptor proxy.

-Alternatively, you can use the helper script at the repo root:
+Alternatively, you can use the helper script in this directory:

 ```bash
 chmod +x send_requests.sh